Doug Stanhope: Personal life

 In 2002, Stanhope and his girlfriend Renee Morrison staged a fake marriage ceremony in Las Vegas.
 He later said that it was "mocking the institution of marriage", and that it was not legitimate.
 At one point, the two were expecting a child but opted for abortion, and Stanhope got a vasectomy.
 Stanhope dated comedian and former attorney Betsy Wise for 18 months.
 In around 2005, Stanhope met his current partner Amy "Bingo" Bingaman, who he has referred to as his girlfriend and wife; they reside in Bisbee, Arizona.
 Stanhope is opposed to having children and cites overpopulation as a reason.

 Stanhope is known for his heavy alcohol consumption and is a self-confessed drunk.
 In a 2011 interview, he said the last time he was sober on stage was in 2003.
 He is also known for dressing in thrift store clothing.

 He describes himself as pro-choice and pro-drug.
 In an interview with PETA, Stanhope criticized the use of wild animals for entertainment purposes as well as the fur trade.
 He is an atheist and raised $125,000 for a 2013 Moore tornado victim who declared herself a non-believer on TV.

+Stanhope visited Ukraine in 2024.
+Along with some Ukrainian stand-up comedians he went to the front line.
+During the visit, Stanhope used his mother's ashes to fill an artillery shell, so that she could join the fight against Russia.
+Together with Andy Andrist he recorded a few skits for "ПРОСТІР-ЧАС-Х*Й", a new album by Ukrainian punk-rock band "ПРОКЛЯТИЙ ***".